gadeynebram/ASUS_TF303CL_SystemImageCreator/README.md

   - `applypatch` will be in `bin` directory

 3. run `scripts/build.sh`
-  - Fetch ROM file of ZenFone 5 (1.17.40.16, WW version) to `work` directory
+  - Fetch ROM file of TF303CL (11.4.1.34, WW version) to `work` directory
   - Extract ROM file and get system directory
   - Inject root package
   - Put whatever your want in `work/system` when pausing